parsiya/looking-glass/README.md

 For more detailed configuration please see [docs/settings.md](docs/settings.md).

-## What's Logged?
+## What is Captured?
 If you turn on capture, the extension registers a [HTTP Handler][httphandler] and logs every request right before leaving Burp and every response right after returning to Burp.
 You can configure the domains in the extension settings.

-Request/responses are not deduplicated, if the same request is sent 10 times, it will be logged 10 times.
+**Request/responses are not deduplicated**, if the same request is seen 10 times, it will be logged 10 times.

 [httphandler]: https://portswigger.github.io/burp-extensions-montoya-api/javadoc/burp/api/montoya/http/handler/HttpHandler.html

 ## Queries
 Just logging data is not useful.
-The utility of the extension for me is being able to gather insights from the bulk data.
+The utility of the extension is in mining them for insights.

 Queries are SQL and we have two tables: `requests` and `responses`.
 The value of the `request_id` column for each response points to the `requests` table.